azizamirsaidova/azizamirsaidova/README.md

 ### Hi there👋

 I'm Aziza, researcher and engineer interested in topics related to data science, ml and nlp.
-I'm a recent Master's graduate from Artificial Intelligence program at Northwestern University and currently work in [Blinc](https://tiilt.northwestern.edu/projects/blinc/) platfom at [Tiilt Lab](https://tiilt.northwestern.edu).
+I'm a recent Master's graduate from Artificial Intelligence program at Northwestern University and currently work in [Blinc](https://tiilt.northwestern.edu/projects/blinc/) platfom at [Tiilt Lab](https://tiilt.northwestern.edu) enhancing its speech and nlp capability.

 These days, I'm exploring/working/experimenting with,
-- question answering systems,
+- question answering, information retrieval methods,
 - multilingual(particularly Turkic langs) datasets and its application to various NLP tasks,
 - and reading papers about graph representation learning.